LevesqueLabHub/CATFISHR/README.md

 # CATFISHR

-**CATFISHR**: CNV And Transcriptome Framework for Identification of Similarity to High-confidence References
+**CATFISHR**: inferred CNV And Transcriptome Framework for Identification of Similarity to High-confidence References

 CATFISHR identifies malignant cells by integrating RNA expression similarity and inferred CNV similarity to high-confidence malignant reference clusters.